 Huge Methane Emissions from Fresh Water

-GELLERMAN: And I'm Bruce Gellerman.
-Here’s something that might surprise you - it certainly surprised scientists.
+GELLERMAN: Here’s something that might surprise you - it certainly surprised scientists.
 The world’s freshwater lakes, streams, ponds and swimming holes store and release immense amounts of climate changing greenhouse gases, especially methane, which is one of the most potent.
-Scientists found a lot more of it than they expected and their discovery is in the latest edition of Science magazine.
+Scientists found a lot more of it than they expected and published their findings in Science magazine.
 John Downing is one of the co-authors of the article.
 He’s a limnologist at Iowa State University in Ames - and Professor, welcome to Living on Earth!

 DOWNING: Well thank you very much it’s a pleasure to talk about this.

 GELLERMAN: So, what’s a limnologist?